sripaduka-org/sandhyavandanam/README.md

-# sandhyavandanam
+# soundaryalahari
-Sandhyavandanam for all
+Project to publish sripaduka-soundaryalahari